-What is a Term Insurance for Housewives?
+What is Term Insurance for Housewives?

 Term insurance provides financial coverage for a specific period known as the "term."
-If the insured person passes away during this term, the insurance company pays a death benefit to the nominee.
+If the insured person passes away during this term, the life insurance company pays a death benefit to the nominee.
 For housewives or non-working spouses, term insurance acts as a safety net, ensuring that the family is financially protected in their absence.

 While housewives may not contribute directly to the family's income, their role involves managing household chores, childcare, and other responsibilities that would otherwise require significant financial investment if outsourced.
 Term insurance acknowledges these contributions and provides financial support to the family in case of an unfortunate event.